kosmasdimitropoulos/Seip2019/README.md

 * Eclipse IDE 2018‑12
 * Java SE Development Kit 8
 * Apache Maven 3.6.0
-* [JFreeChart](https://mvnrepository.com/artifact/org.jfree/jfreechart) for generating the histogram.
-(Used in Histogram Generator)
+* (More tools are referenced in each module of the project for specific use!)

 ## Contributing
 * We are excited about having new pull requests, for evaluating our project!